 In 1891, a new double-height council chamber opened, in a new wing constructed over a rear courtyard.
 However, a fire in 1963 destroyed the interior, bringing down its elegant lanterned roof.
 The orientation of the room was changed in the rebuilding, and the interior was fully clad, hiding what remained of the 19th century decorative scheme.
 The New Council Chamber, now known as Solidarity Hall, has been returned to its original orientation and refurbished.
 We returned the space to its classical debating chamber proportions: no matter where you are, you feel like you are in the thick of the action.
 This room is the beating heart of the collective union movement.
 The works included new seating, acoustic treatments, storerooms, toilets and circulation plan.
 In an exciting moment, the original decorative scheme was discovered to be substantially intact on the north wall.
 It has now been revealed and conserved in its found state, with minimal repainting.

-Solidarity Hall also feature the new carpet we designed for the building.
+Solidarity Hall also features the new carpet we designed for the building.
 It features the Union rose surrounded by 888 motifs (for the 8-hour day) in gold on a green ground, with bread and roses in the border — references to the political slogan signifying fair wages and dignified conditions.
 Vinyl flooring is used in some circulation spaces, in a scheme of our design, which includes an inlaid historical crest of the Trades Hall Council set at the foyer intersection.

 The focus of this phase of the project was to ensure that the building is structurally sound and watertight, to conserve the fabric of the major public spaces and to integrate DDA compliance access.
 Roof repairs and some replacement works were undertaken, a new internal lift installed, various modifications made to doorways and circulation paths, an ambulant bathroom installed, an external verandah repaired and conserved, and a DDA compliant lift inserted into the entrance portico.
 For the key public spaces, a whole-space approach was used — access and services compliance works were carried out for those rooms so that subsequent compliance upgrades in the building would not ‘undo’ the conservation works.